What is the difference between keywords and topics?

 See this in action

-— Jennifer Skeen, VP of eCommerce, Visual Comfort
+- Jennifer Skeen, VP of e-commerce, Visual Comfort

 $2.4M

-New annual revenue
+Incremental annual revenue

 29x